Visions and ethics

 Vision Assessment

 What relevance do technology visions have for science, technological development, and social transformation?
 Using the method of vision assessment developed at the Institute, researchers investigate this question and explore the effectiveness of socio-technical visions.
 Following studies on topics such as in-vitro meat and microalgae, the current focus is on visions of digitalization (e.g., future working environments, openness, 3D printing).
-In the project on futures of 3D printing, visions are developed in collaboration with researchers and the broader public.
+In the project on futures of 3D printing, researchers worked with the public to develop scenarios from visions of technology in which the technology could be used inclusively and sustainably.

 Global ethics in science, technology, and innovation

 The growing importance of global society should not detract from its diversity.
 Global ethics therefore calls for the recognition of different public perceptions and social norms in the global debate on science, technology, and innovation.
 To this end, researchers use a methodological approach developed at ITAS (GEST) to investigate how value systems in society influence ethical debates in the public and academic domains.
+With regard to different value systems and decision-making processes, ITAS also identifies ethical challenges in global technology research (iRECS).
 The results serve as the basis for policy advice.

 Projects on the topic